 Hanging up every single piece and letting them dry by air takes time, but preserves the quality of the garment and reduces the amount of energy in the production process compared to conventional tumble dry.

-We dream of a zero-waste textile industry for a better planet.
+Our aim is a zero-waste textile industry for a better planet.

 If you visit the atelier of our manufacturer in Italy, you could look over the shoulders of Monica, the dressmaker, sewing the whole jacket for you.

 And of course, there would be enough time for a break and a chat with a delicious Italian coffee.

 A Sustainable Development Goal (SDG) is a plan for a sustainable planet, a road map to a brighter future for humanity.

 We are supporting SDG #12 for Responsible Consumption, SDG #13 for Climate Action, and SDG #17 for Partnerships for the Goals.

 Nowadays only 1% of textiles remains in a closed cycle where new clothes are made out of textile waste.